-For people who work in sales, the number one priority is to find new ways to increase revenue.
+If you work in B2B sales, the number one priority is to find new ways to increase revenue.

 To do this, they need to sell more, which, in turn, means – they need more clients.

-As a result, very often salespeople get so focused on gaining new customers that they fail to effectively address the need to retain those they already have.
+As a result, very often salespeople get so focused on gaining new customers that they fail to effectively address the need to retain the customers they already have.

-So why do we keep on spending more money on getting new customers?
+So, why do we keep on allocating most of our B2B marketing budgets on acquiring new customers?

 Customer acquisition vs. customer retention